-11.9.1.
-The MCO shall identify the maximum number of MCO members it is able to enroll and maintain under the Contract prior to initial enrollment of Medicaid eligibles.
+- The MCO shall identify the maximum number of MCO members it is able to enroll and maintain under the Contract prior to initial enrollment of Medicaid eligibles.
 The MCO shall accept Medicaid enrollees as MCO members in the order in which they are submitted by the Enrollment Broker without restriction [42 CFR §438.6(d)(1)] as specified by LDH up to the limits specified in the Contract.
 The MCO shall provide services to MCO members up to the maximum enrollment limits specified in the Contract.
-LDH reserves the right to approve or deny the maximum number of MCO members to be enrolled in the MCO based on LDH's determination of the adequacy of MCO capacity.

-- 11.9.2.
-Consistent with reporting requirements in Section 18 of this RFP, the MCO shall submit a quarterly update of the maximum members.
+LDH reserves the right to approve or deny the maximum number of MCO members to be enrolled in the MCO based on LDH's determination of the adequacy of MCO capacity. - 11.9.2.
+Consistent with reporting requirements in Section 18.0 of this Contract, the MCO shall submit a quarterly update of the maximum members.
 The MCO shall track slot availability and notify LDH's Enrollment Broker when filled slots are within ninety percent (90%) of capacity.
 The MCO is responsible for maintaining a record of total PCP linkages of Medicaid members and provide this information quarterly to LDH. - 11.9.3.
-LDH will notify the MCO when the MCO's enrollment levels reach ninety-five percent (95%) of capacity and will not automatically assign Medicaid eligibles. - 11.9.4.
-In the event the MCO's enrollment reaches forty percent (40%) of the total enrollment in the state, the MCO will not receive additional members through the automatic assignment algorithm.
-However, the MCO may receive new members as a result of: member choice and newborn enrollments; reassignments when a member loses and regains eligibility selection when other family or case members are members of the MCO; need to ensure continuity of care for the member; or determination of just cause by LDH.
+LDH will notify the MCO when the MCO's enrollment levels reach ninety-five percent (95%) of capacity and will not automatically assign Medicaid eligibles. - In the event the MCO's enrollment reaches forty percent (40%) of the total enrollment in the state, the MCO will not receive additional members through the automatic assignment algorithm.
+However, the MCO may receive new members as a result of: member choice and newborn enrollments; automatic reenrollments when a member loses and regains eligibility selection within two (2) months; need to ensure continuity of care for the member; or determination of just cause by LDH.
 LDH's evaluation of an MCO's enrollment market share will take place on a calendar quarter.